JGuan-lab/CtsDGM/README.md

       library('CtsDGM')
 Prepare data:(Test datasets can be download from https://zenodo.org/record/4287295#.X7yIx2gzaF5)

-      data("exp_count")  #a matrix or data frame of read counts with row and column names, rows denoting genes and column denoting cells. data("celltype_annotation")  #a list of cell type annotation of cells. data("ref_network") #a referenced gene-gene interaction network, a two-column matrix, character or numeric, each row defining one edge. data("ASD_genes") #a list of disease-associated genes.
+      load("exp_count.rda")  #a matrix or data frame of read counts with row and column names, rows denoting genes and column denoting cells. load("celltype_annotation.rda")  #a list of cell type annotation of cells. load("ref_network.rda") #a referenced gene-gene interaction network, a two-column matrix, character or numeric, each row defining one edge. load("ASD_genes.rda") #a list of disease-associated genes.

 Run the functions: